Strong accessibility for finitely presented groups: Dunwoody/Delzant-Potyagailo resolution

 The edges of a triangle $t$ determine a (possibly degenerate) tripod in $T$.
 Map $t$ to $T$ equivariantly ($t$ may have nontrivial stabilizer), and extend equivariantly to all translates of $t$.
+See Figure~\ref{fig::extendtotriangles}.
 Repeat over all orbits of triangles.
-(As with edges which are inverted, some small amount of care must be taken since $\stab(t)$ might not fix $t$.)
-See Figure~\ref{fig::extendtotriangles}.
+(As with edges which are inverted, some care must be taken since $\stab(t)$ might not fix $t$.) \end{proof}